Bladder Cancer Statistics

 Demand for Minimally Invasive Procedures

 Over the last 50 years, worldwide interest in minimally invasive surgeries has increased because they reduce patients’ pain, speed recovery and reduce the overall costs to the healthcare system.
 Simultaneously, there has been an intense effort to find new methods to detect and treat cancer.
 Endoscopies provide an answer for both, and the demand has increased significantly.
+Companies like Sava have been working with the biggest pioneers in the endoscopic medical devices field to enhance the use of endoscopies in this industry.
 However, the limited ability of today’s endoscopy instruments to distinguish cancer from normal tissue is a well-documented problem.
 The global endoscopy market is currently valued at $46B.
 Imagin will be focusing on a $500M segment of this market.

 “Endoscopy” simply means, “looking inside” the body.
-The endoscope is a medical device with an attached light source used by physicians and surgeons, to visualize suspicious masses in the hollow organs of the body, such as the gastrointestinal tract, esophagus, lungs, urinary tract and uterus.
+The endoscope is a medical device with an attached light source used by physicians and surgeons to visualize suspicious masses in the hollow organs of the body, such as the gastrointestinal tract, esophagus, lungs, urinary tract and uterus.
 An endoscopy procedure is often performed when other tools, such as an MRI, X-ray, or CT scan, are considered inappropriate or unclear.
 Endoscopies are commonly performed to diagnose cancer, take tissue samples for biopsies, and to remove the cancer when it’s confirmed.
 The patient may be fully conscious or under general anesthetic.
+Cystoscopy is the procedure that uses an endoscope, referred to as a cystoscope, and allows doctors to examine the lining of the bladder and the tube that carries urine out of the body.